 I stopped by the bakery next to the photo shop and bought a loaf of whole wheat-barley bread.
 I studied a slice of cake with a thick layer of creamy icing, but then stopped myself.
 Working in a hospital had made me behave like an overly health-conscious patient all the time—although I felt like I was behind the times because I didn’t have high cholesterol like everyone else.
 At home, after eating spicy beef soup at a neighborhood soup and rice joint, I looked around at the water drops hanging from the ceiling and the walls.
 I was sure there would be a day when I’d miss this place, since I was planning to move by next summer.

 Maybe because I walked up the hill after eating hot food, a burning thirst rushed up from inside me.
 I took a can of beer from the fridge and sat at the desk.
 It was the beer.
-I wouldn't have had the urge to call her without the help of a little alcohol when I came across the “interesting pictures” in the stack.
-Is a single one thing ever the cause of something else?
+I wouldn’t have had the urge to call her without the help of a little alcohol when I came across the “interesting pictures” in the stack.
+Is one single thing ever the cause of something else?
 Burned meat and excessive drinking cause a tumor, a torrential downpour and a weak dam meet to create disaster, and when money and love both disappear, lovers part ways.

 They were most likely taken in a cheap motel on our last vacation together.
 Not serious nudes, they were obviously shot with a lot of laughter on the part of both the photographer and the model.
 Even now, I could see the laughter spreading out with clarity, like ripples made by a stone skipping off the surface of water, from her open legs.
 Nostalgia slowly diffused through me like a gentle drunkenness as I looked at the pictures, shaky and unfocused with laughter.
 It wasn’t so much that I missed her body as I missed the memory of warmth.
 Looking at the curve of her back in the picture, so much like a sand dune with stark contrasts, I started missing the feeling I used to get when I touched that back, the feeling of calm, of peace without any hint of violence.
 When I grazed her back with my late-afternoon stubble, she would let out a lament-like moan, gently twisting her waist like an annelid.
 Thinking about that, I wanted to cry.
 I wanted to tell someone, anyone, how over the years I’d lived through moments of defeat and despair all alone, how I’d been living without ever realizing how lonely I was, the way an abandoned child might.
 I visualized her phone number, which I still remembered, and wondered how I hadn’t thought of calling her once till now, surprised at how cruel I could be.